twidykwae/Cybersecurity-projects/week-5/README.md

 ### Investigation Timeline & Attribution

 #### Phase 1: Initial Threat Detection
-**Challenge 11:** What was the IP address that uploaded the malware?
+**Challenge:** What was the IP address that uploaded the malware?
 ```spl
 host="BlueCoatProxy01" OR host="failedlogins64" OR host="uploadedhashes" OR host="webserver02" EvilScript.exe
 ```
 **Critical Finding:** Source IP `192.168.1.10` identified as upload origin

 #### Phase 2: Attack Pattern Analysis
-**Challenge 12:** What usernames did that IP address try to login as?
+**Challenge:** What usernames did that IP address try to login as?
 Which one uploaded the file?
 ```spl
 host="BlueCoatProxy01" OR host="failedlogins64" OR host="uploadedhashes" OR host="webserver02" 192.168.1.10
 ```